snowplow/documentation/docs/using-the-snowplow-console/managing-users-2/index.md

 ---
-title: "Adding and removing users in Console"
+title: 'Adding and removing users in Console'
-date: "2020-02-15"
+date: '2020-02-15'
 sidebar_position: 30
 ---